KBtechnologies/NeoFloppy/neofloppy.specification.md

   - Specifically for append-only archival media.
 - [ROM](https://en.wikipedia.org/wiki/Read-only_memory)
 - [RAM](https://en.wikipedia.org/wiki/RAM_drive#Dedicated_hardware_RAM_drives) / Voltaile Memory
-- Re-Writeable2000
+- Re-Writeable
   - These may be SSD and/or NVRAM-based and will combine the advantages of USB flashdrives, 2,5" SSDs and 3,5" FDDs without any disadvantages.
 - Cleaning Media
   - These don't contain any electrical contacts but are designed to clean the heads of drives.
   - A subsequent "cleaning drive" to clean media is also planned, tho unless physical damage has been exerted onto the media, it should be easily cleanable with 99% isopropylic alcohol and a non-static & fine-tipped sponge-swab.
-    - Rare cases of severly gunked-up disks and/or drives will like "Kontakt Chemie LR PCC" or similar Printed Circuit Board Cleaner if not ultrasonic cleaning.
+    - Rare cases of severly gunked-up disks and/or drives will be cleaned by [Kontakt Chemie LR PCC](http://www.kontaktchemie.com/KOC/KOCproductdetailV2.csp?product=KONTAKT%20PCC) or similar Printed Circuit Board Cleaner if not ultrasonic cleaning.
   - The need for any cleaning should be negligible [1x each 5-10 years] per drives and non-zero for media given they get handled properly as per manufacturer specification.

 ##  Mechanical Dimensions